Psst…I have news.

 “It becomes a reminder from our past about how we once related to our environment and community, and how we might do so again.”

-In this moment, where art and music programs are being defunded, communities, both physical and cultural, are being dismantled, and history is being rewritten, it is more important than ever to preserve and share our stories.
-Heirloom Explorer has always been about preserving stories, but I was feeling drawn to do more.
+Now, more than ever, preserving and sharing our stories is crucial.
+Art and music programs are being defunded.
+Communities, both physical and cultural, are being dismantled.
+As a result, our collective history is being rewritten.
+Heirloom Explorer has always been about preserving stories.
+But I was feeling drawn to do more.

 My Moment of Cáithnín!